Local explosions and extinction in continuous-state branching processes with logistic competition: Proofs of the main results

-where $S_V$ is the scale function of $V$, see \eqref{scalefunctionV}.
-We refer e.g. to Vallois et al. \cite[Theorem 5-(i)]{zbMATH05503396} and Pitman and Yor \cite{zbMATH00956704}, see also Mallein and Yor \cite[Exercice 13.6]{MalleinYor}.
-In particular, the killing term in the inverse local time of $V$ is $\kappa_V(0)=n_V(\ell=\infty)$ where $\{\ell=\infty\} $ is the set of excursions with infinite lifetime, i.e those which do not hit $0$.
-Necessarily those excursions have transient paths drifting towards $\infty$, (otherwise, since $0$ is accessible from any point in $(0,\infty)$, the infinite excursion of $V$ would ultimately hit $0$).
-Since $\kappa_Z=\kappa_V$, we have
+The killing term in the inverse local time of $V$ is $\kappa_V(0)=n_V(\ell=\infty)$ where $\{\ell=\infty\} $ is the set of excursions with infinite lifetime, i.e those which do not hit $0$.
+Necessarily these excursions have transient paths drifting towards $\infty$, otherwise, since $0$ is accessible from any point in $(0,\infty)$, the infinite excursion of $V$ would eventually hit $0$.
+Hence, using also that $\kappa_Z=\kappa_V$, we obtain